 Electric car sockets: everything you need to know for efficient recharging

-The standard household socket for electric cars, also known as the mains socket, wall socket or wall outlet, is the most common electrical socket in the home, generally of the E/F type in France, recognizable by its two round pins.
-It can be used to recharge an electric car, but has significant limitations in terms of speed and safety, with charging power limited to a maximum of 2.3 kW single-phase 10 A, well below dedicated charging solutions such aswallboxes that can deliver up to 22 kW or more.
+The standard domestic socket for electric cars, also known as the mains socket, wall socket or power socket, is the most common electrical socket in the home, generally of the E/F type in France, recognisable by its two round pins.
+It can be used to recharge an electric car, but has major limitations in terms of speed and safety, with charging power limited to a maximum of 2.3 kW single-phase 10 A, far lower than dedicated charging solutions such as wall-mounted charging points (wallbox) delivering up to 22 kW or more.

-Fully recharging an electric car from a household socket can take several hours, or even an entire night, depending on the vehicle's battery capacity.
-Moreover, regular use of a household socket to recharge an electric car is not recommended, as it is not designed for this purpose and may present risks of overheating or electrical overload.
+Recharging an electric car completely from a household socket can take several hours, or even a whole night, depending on the capacity of the car. battery of the vehicle.
+In addition, regular use of a domestic socket to recharge an electric car is not recommended, as it is not designed for this purpose and may present risks of overheating or electrical overload.

 - Reinforced socket (Green'Up)

-The Green'Up reinforced socket, designed specifically for recharging electric and plug-in hybrid vehicles, offers several advantages over a standard household socket.
-With a recharging power of up to 3.7 kW in single-phase alternating current, it recharges up to 60% faster than a standard 2.3 kW domestic socket.
-Equipped with enhanced safety systems such as an IP66 dust and splash protection flap, shutters to prevent the insertion of foreign objects, a temperature control device to limit the risk of overheating, and ground fault detection, it guarantees safe, reliable recharging.
+The Green'Up reinforced socket, designed specifically for recharging electric and plug-in hybrid vehicles, offers several advantages over a standard domestic socket.
+With a recharging power of up to 3.7 kW in single-phase alternating current, it can recharge up to 60 % faster than a standard 2.3 kW domestic socket.
+Equipped with enhanced safety systems such as an IP66 dust and water splash protection flap, shutters to prevent the insertion of foreign objects, a temperature control device to limit the risk of overheating, and earth fault detection, it guarantees safe and reliable recharging.

-Its improved ergonomics make it easy to connect and disconnect the charging cable, while an LED charge indicator provides information on the current charging status.
-Compatible with most electric and plug-in hybrid vehicles on the market, the Green'Up plug requires installation by a qualified electrician, with a dedicated circuit and its own circuit-breaker protection.
+Its improved ergonomics make it easier to connect and disconnect the charging cable, while an LED charge indicator provides information on the current charging status.
+Compatible with most electric and rechargeable hybrid vehicles on the market, the Green'Up plug requires installation by a qualified electrician, with a dedicated circuit and its own circuit-breaker protection.

-Although more expensive than a standard household socket, it's still cheaper than a wallbox, offering faster, safer recharging and simple, intuitive operation, with a modern, aesthetic design.
+Although more expensive than a standard household socket, it is still cheaper than a wallbox, offering faster, safer recharging and simple, intuitive operation, with a modern, aesthetic design.

 Slow charging sockets